PreProd-Internship/DIY-Python-AutoViz/README.md

 ## ✨ Features

-- 📊 lorem ipsum dolor sit amet
+- 📊 Generate comprehensive visualizations with minimal code.
-- 📈 lorem ipsum dolor sit amet
+- 📈 Perform automated EDA on your datasets.
-- 📉 lorem ipsum dolor sit amet
+- 📉 Identify patterns and trends in your data.
-- 📑 lorem ipsum dolor sit amet
+- 📑 Create detailed visualiation reports for easy sharing.

 ## 🔧 Prerequisites